grrlgeek/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 ```

 > [!NOTE]
-> Note that this override can be applied to `SqlConnection.OpenAsync()` with Microsoft.Data.SqlClient v6.0.0 onwards.
+> Note that this override can be applied to `SqlConnection.OpenAsync()` starting with Microsoft.Data.SqlClient v6.0.0.

 #### Username support for Active Directory Interactive mode